 Three undergraduate majors have concentrations that relate to marine science: Biology, Environmental Science, and Earth & Ocean Sciences.
-The Environmental Sciences degree (both AB & BS) have a concentration in marine science, and a marine science minor. https://sites.nicholas.duke.edu/undergrad/msc/
+The Environmental Sciences degree (both AB & BS) have a concentration in marine science.
+Learn more about our degree program here: https://nicholas.duke.edu/academics/undergraduate-programs/marine-science-conservation.

 The Biology Department (www.biology.duke.edu/undergrad/) has a Marine Biology Area of Concentration.
 If you were interested in the physical side of marine science, you could look at the Earth and Ocean Science degrees.
 The Marine Lab also has a Certificate in Marine Science and Conservation Leadership which is similar to a minor in that it requires six courses. https://nicholas.duke.edu/marinelab/programs/undergraduate/certificate

-Each term we have up to half of our resident undergraduates from institutions other than Duke, creating a vibrant undergraduate population.
-These students enjoy the same great classes, one-on-one faculty interactions, and research opportunities as our Duke students, and get credit towards their degrees from their home institution.
+Each term the Marine Lab hosts undergraduate students from institutions other than Duke, creating a diverse student population.
+Students enjoy the same great classes, one-on-one faculty interactions, and research opportunities as our Duke students, and get credit towards their degrees from their home institution.
 We have formal agreements with 35 institutions through the Marine Science Education Consortium (https://nicholas.duke.edu/marinelab/programs/undergraduate/msec), but students can come from almost anywhere.